ryanc20/march-madness-analysis/README.md

 Currently the model shows the probability of each seed winning the first game of the tournament (Round 1).

 ## Future Plans
 1. Implement a decision tree to decide the winner for each game.
+(Probably will skip)
-2. Implement a Q-Learning Algorithm to determine winner for each game.
+2. Implement a Q-Learning Algorithm to determine winner for each game based on previous years.
+(In-progress)
 3. Implement a Neural Network (using Keras most likely...) to determine winner of each game.
+(If time permits)